fatherlinux/container-internals-lab/labs/lab-02/README.md

 ## Exercise 3
 In this exercise we will take a look at what's inside the container image.
 Java is particularly interesting because it uses glibc.
+The ldd command shows you all of the libraries that a binary is linked against.
+These libraries have to be on the system, or the binary will not run.
+In this example, you can see that getting a JVM to run in a particular container, with the exact same behavior, requries having it compiled and linked in the same way.
 ```
 docker run -it registry.access.redhat.com/jboss-eap-7/eap70-openshift ldd -v -r /usr/lib/jvm/java-1.8.0-openjdk/jre/bin/java
 ```